Jazz up Your Dips, Hummus, Sauces & Spreads

 - Take any mayo to the next level by mixing in any oil you like - we love Lisbon Lemon, Basil, Habanero, or even a bold olive oil like Reserve or fruity oil like our House Blend.

-- Make a zesty herbed spread by stirring in Aglio Olio or Napa Valley Blend.
+- Make a zesty herbed spread by stirring in Aglio Olio, Napa Valley Blend, or Ferry Building Blend.
 Best if pre-mixed and allowed to “meld” for a day or so in the fridge.
 Stir before using or serving.

 - Make a spicy spread by mixing in Chipotle Honey or Zhug in the same way (plus bump up the spice with a little Habanero oil too if you like)!